 i Would wait for the sales , then all the expensive clothes are on sale…

 Do you have Mango/Zara/ River Island/ Topshop – they are quite good ,posted about 4 years ago

 zara, urban outfitter, macys, nordstrom, mango, h&m.

 those are the places besides forever 21 where i think you can get inexpensive clothing.posted about 4 years ago

 I am feeling the same way about forever 21.
 Once it hits the washer a couple of times I can consider it ruined.
 I don’t wanna have to keep shopping for clothes every couple of weeks.
 Not worth it.

 Right now I’m pretty obsessed with Urban outfitters. the clothes are on the pricey side but i feel like paying that much is justified because the clothes will last well into next season. asos.com is good, signing up for discounted websites is always a good bet too like billiondollarbabes.com, plndr.com and moxsie.. karmaloop.com carries awesome clothing for cheap, but things go quickly.

-i suggest signing up to shopittome.com to keep track of online sales in clothing, shoes and accessories in the stores you likeposted almost 4 years ago
+i suggest signing up to shopittome.com to keep track of online sales in clothing, shoes and accessories in the stores you likeposted about 4 years ago